isomerpages/moe-rosyth/_for-parents/Admission Matters.md

 <h5>APPLICATION FOR PARENT VOLUNTEER (PV) PROGRAMME</h5>
 <p><strong>For Parents of Children born between 2 Jan 2019 and 1 Jan 2020 (both dates inclusive)</strong>
 </p>
-<p></p>
+<p>&nbsp;</p>
-<p>Application for the Rosyth School PV programme is now closed. &nbsp;You
+<p>Application for the Rosyth School PV programme is now closed. &nbsp;The
-may refer to the table below for the applications received.&nbsp; The school will notify shortlisted applicants by 8 March 2024 to attend face-2-face interviews.&nbsp; The school’s shortlisting decision is final and we seek your understanding and cooperation that we are unable to address telephone or email inquiries pertaining to your application.</p>
+school had notified the shortlisted applicants, listed in the table below, to attend face-2-face interviews. &nbsp;The school’s shortlisting decision is final and we seek your understanding and cooperation that we are unable to address telephone or email inquiries pertaining to your application.</p>
-<p>Second update of applications received from 6 February to 16 February
-2024 (4pm)</p>
+<p>List of shortlisted applicants for face-2-face interview</p>
 <table>
 <tbody>
 <tr>